-The Notes and the Guarantees have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act"), or any State securities laws and are being offered and sold within the United States only to "qualified institutional buyers" ("QIBs") as defined in Rule 144A under the Securities Act ("Rule 144A") and outside the United States to, or for the account or benefit of, persons other than U.S. persons (within the meaning given in Regulation S under the Securities Act ("U.S. persons")) in reliance on Regulation S under the Securities Act ("Regulation S").
+The Notes and the Guarantees have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act"), or any State securities laws and are being offered and sold within the United States only to persons reasonably believed to be "qualified institutional buyers" ("QIBs") as defined in Rule 144A under the Securities Act ("Rule 144A") and outside the United States to, or for the account or benefit of, persons other than U.S. persons (within the meaning given in Regulation S under the Securities Act ("U.S. persons")) in reliance on Regulation S under the Securities Act ("Regulation S").
 For further details about eligible offerees, deemed representations and transfer and resale restrictions, please see "Plan of Distribution" and "Transfer Restrictions".

-The Notes are being offered subject to various conditions and are expected to be delivered on or about 1 September 2020 through the facilities of The Depository Trust Company ("DTC") and its participants, including Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking, SA ("Clearstream, Luxembourg").
+The Notes are being offered subject to various conditions and are expected to be delivered on or about 23 September 2021 through the facilities of The Depository Trust Company ("DTC") and its participants, including Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking, SA ("Clearstream, Luxembourg").

-Joint Book-Running Managers
+BofA Securities

+Citigroup

-BMO Capital Markets BofA Securities Citigroup Deutsche Bank Securities TD Securities
+Deutsche Bank Securities

+ING MUFG